Cleaning and Preparing Data

 We see that the price includes $ signs and the rate includes '%' signs.

 For each of these variables, an additional symbol (either the '$' or '%' sign) results in the values being recorded as objects.
-Note that numerical variables can only understand numbers and numbers alone.
+Note that Python can only understand numbers and numbers alone (or decimal points) as part of a numerical variable.

 If we were to try to calculate the mean of one of these variables, would it work?